The most successful marketers have one thing in common.

 You’ll also be able to acquire more customers this year.

 Let’s dive right in.
-These are the top 9 marketing trends for 2019.
+These are the top nine marketing trends for the year.

 1. Live video streaming